 Remembrance

-Wreaths were laid by;
+Wreaths were laid on behalf of;

-Mike Crane, Chair of South Godstone Residents Association
+- South Godstone Residents Association

-John Farnaby, on behalf of the residents of South Godstone
+- The residents of South Godstone

-Cllr Candy Edwards, Godstone Parish Council
+- Godstone Parish Council

 Further wreaths were laid at Flight Sergeant Stanley Allen Fenemore memorial, Postern Gate Farm.